bxparks/AceTime/USER_GUIDE.md

 The data structures that describe the zoneinfo database are in [src/zoneinfo](src/zoneinfo) directory.
 The exact nature of how the zoneinfo files are stored and retrieved is an implementation detail that is subject to periodic improvements.

-Starting with v0.4, zoneinfo entries are stored in in flash memory instead of static RAM using the [PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) keyword on microcontrollers which support this feature.
+The earliest versions stored the zoneinfo database in memory, which quickly overwhelmed the limited static memory size (e.g. 2kB) of 8-bit processors.
+Currently, the zone database entries are stored in in flash memory instead of static RAM using the [PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/) keyword on microcontrollers which support this feature (AVR, ESP8266).

-The following classes represent the various objects stored in `PROGMEM`, and are defined in the `zoneinfo/ZoneInfo.h` header files:
+The following classes represent the various objects stored in `PROGMEM`, and are defined in the `zoneinfo/ZoneInfoXxx.h` header files:

+* `ZoneContext`
 * `ZoneRule`
 * `ZonePolicy`: a collection of `ZoneRule`
 * `ZoneEra`
 * `ZoneInfo`: a collection of `ZoneEra`

+In v2.3, three versions of these ZoneInfo records were created, to support the 3 different zonedb types:

+* `src/zoneinfo/ZoneInfoLow.h` - low resolution
+* `src/zoneinfo/ZoneInfoMed.h` - medium resolution
+* `src/zoneinfo/ZoneInfoHigh.h` - high resolution

 Information stored in `PROGMEM` must be retrieved using special functions (e.g.
 `pgm_read_byte()`, `pgm_read_word()`, etc).
 A thin layer of indirection is provided to hide the implementation details of these access functions.
 The abstraction layer is provided by `zoneinfo/Brokers.h`:

+* `ZoneContextBroker`
 * `ZoneRuleBroker`
 * `ZonePolicyBroker`
 * `ZoneEraBroker`
 * `ZoneInfoBroker`

-There are 2 sets of these broker classes, duplicated into 2 different C++
+There are 3 sets of these broker classes, duplicated into 2 different C++
 namespaces:

-* `ace_time::basic::ZoneRuleBroker`
-* ...
+* `ace_time::basic::ZoneXxxBroker`
-* `ace_time::extended::ZoneRuleBroker`
+* `ace_time::extended::ZoneXxxBroker`
-* ...
+* `ace_time::complete::ZoneXxxBroker`

-The separate namespaces allows compile-time verification that the correct `zonedb[x]` database is used with the correct `BasicZoneProcessor` or `ExtendedZoneProcessor`.
+The separate namespaces allows compile-time verification that the correct `zonedb[x]` database is used with the correct `BasicZoneProcessor`, `ExtendedZoneProcessor`, or `CompleteZoneProcessor`.

 <a name="ZoneDB"></a>
 ### ZoneDB

-There are 6 zonedb databases provided by default:
+There are 6 zonedb databases provided in this library.
+Three are meant for general consumption:

 * `zonedb`: for `BasicZoneProcessor`
 * `zonedbx`: for `ExtendedZoneProcessor`
 * `zonedbc`: for `CompleteZoneProcessor`

+These 3 are meant for unit tests:

-* `zonedbtesting`: for unit tests of BasicZoneProcessor
+* `zonedbtesting`: for BasicZoneProcessor
-* `zonedbxtesting`: for unit tests of ExtendedZoneProcessor
+* `zonedbxtesting`: for ExtendedZoneProcessor
-* `zonedbctesting`: for unit tests of CompleteZoneProcessor
+* `zonedbctesting`: for CompleteZoneProcessor

 <a name="BasicZonedb"></a>
 #### Basic zonedb